actiniumn404/Annoyingly-Uncodeable-Language/README.md

 `No` - Literally AUL for "False"

-> NOTE: Note that each operation and operand must be seperated with a space.
+> NOTE: Note that each operation and operand must be separated with a space.

 ## The Boolean Function
 In short, the function `!b` takes a boolean string as a parameter and outputs either True or False (as a string) to the memory.
 You can convert the string generated into a real python boolean by declaring a variable with the "bool" data type. (see "Variables and data types") Here are some examples